Courses for Newcomers

-Exploring Buddhism and Buddhist Practice in Our Everyday Lives
+Exploring Buddhism & Buddhist Practice in our everyday lives

-This five-week course is for people who are new to Buddhism and meditation, and also for people who are new to the Triratna Buddhist Community.
+This five-week course is for people who are new to Buddhism and meditation, and also for Buddhists who are new to the Triratna Buddhist Community.

-The course will be online on Zoom.
-We’ll have a break in the middle of each class.
+This course will be in-person, and we’ll have a tea break in the middle of each class.

-Our Buddhist Centre is here through the generosity of people who have taken part in it in the past.
-At each class we will invite donations to keep the Buddhist Centre open for other people in the future.
+At each class we will invite donations to cover costs and to keep the Buddhist Centre open for other people in the future.

 Evening classes for regular meditators – in person and online